revirado/revirado/README.md

 - 👀 I’m interested in personal development
 - 🌱 I’m currently learning to dance
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me? reach the sky first.
+- 📫 How to reach me? im here...

 <!---
 revirado/revirado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.